ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* status

-String status indicating if the object is up-to-date.
+String status indicating if the object is up to date.

 <a id="compolyx.Script.status_changed"></a>

 #### *property* status_changed

-Specifies if the object has changed, for the purposes of notifying workbench.
+Specifies if the object has changed, for the purposes of notifying Workbench.

 <a id="compolyx.Script.update_mode"></a>

 #### *property* update_mode

-Defines which changes cause the script to become out-of-date.
+Defines what changes cause the script to become out of date.
 Can be either ‘manual’ (run only when manually triggered), ‘on_triggers’ (run when a parameter or the script itself changes), or ‘always’ (run with every update).

 <a id="compolyx.Script.uptodate"></a>